Find a rowing club near you

 - What sort of boat will I learn in?

 We have wider, more stable boats to help you learn to row.
-The boats being used by Explore Rowing clubs have been a real hit with our beginners.
+The stable boats being used by many of our clubs have been a real hit with our beginners.

 - Am I too old?

 You’re definitely never too old to learn to row.
 Last year nearly 700 over 50 years old took out a British Rowing membership for the first time.
 We have members still competing at 80 years and touring rowing at home and abroad are increasingly popular.